 What to do next?

 If you are concerned about your weight, please speak to your GP.
-If you are overweight you may be eligible for our exercise referral scheme or other weight management programmes such as 'LEAP' which are run in Blaby District.
+If you are overweight you may be eligible for our exercise referral scheme or other weight management programmes which are run in Blaby District.
 If you are underweight there maybe underlying reasons; medical or emotional problems, your GP can talk through these and give you help, advice and information.